Tatuapé (São Paulo Metro)

 Tatuapé is a station which is part of a metropolitan system composed by CPTM and São Paulo Metro.

-It is connected to Shopping Metrô Tatuape (south to the station) and Shopping Metrô Boulevard Tatuapé (north to the station).
+It is connected to Shopping Metrô Tatuapé (south of the station) and Shopping Metrô Boulevard Tatuapé (north of the station).
 It's located in the homonymous district of Tatuapé, divided physically between areas 3 and 4 of the capital.

 History

 The project of Tatuapé station began in 1973, when the Federal Railway Network (RFFSA) and the São Paulo Metro agreed for the construction of an east track of the Line East-West (current Line 3-Red).
 The first project was published in May 1975 and predicted the connection of the Metro lines and RFFSA suburbs in Tatuapé station.
 The construction of Line East-West began in March 1976, but the first Executive Order of expropriation for the construction of the future Tatuapé station was published only on June.

-Besides the signature of a memorandum of understanding between RFFSA and the Metro in June 1977, the station construction were initiated by constructure company Beter S.A. only on 29 April 1978.
+Besides the signature of a memorandum of understanding between RFFSA and the Metro in June 1977, the station construction were initiated by construction company Beter S.A. only on 29 April 1978.
 On 29 April 1979, a new phase of construction was launched, when a new track of Radial Leste was delivered, allowing the start of the construction of the main block of Tatuapé station, with a 18000 m2 total area.
 Promised for mid-1980, the station had its opening delayed because of problems with funds.

-Tatuapé station was opened by Governor Paulo Maluf, using a wheelchair (besides the station didn't have any elevator - the first was installed only in 1982), on 5 November 1981.
+Tatuapé station was opened by Governor Paulo Maluf, using a wheelchair (despite the station not having any elevators - the first was installed only in 1982), on 5 November 1981.